Terms of Service

 12.09 Successors and Assigns.
 These Terms shall be binding upon and shall inure to the benefit of each party and its heirs, executors, successors and assigns.

 12.10 Severability.
-A judicial determination that any provision of these Terms is invalid in whole or in part shall not aPect the enforceability of those provisions found not to be invalid.
+A judicial determination that any provision of these Terms is invalid in whole or in part shall not affect the enforceability of those provisions found not to be invalid.

 12.11 Relationship of the Parties.
 Regarding all matters relating to the Services, these Terms create an independent contractor relationship between the parties.
 Nothing contained in these Terms shall be construed to: (i) give any party the power to direct and control the day-to-day activities of the other, (ii) constitute the parties as partners, joint venturers, co-owners, or otherwise as participants in a joint or common undertaking, or (iii) constitute any party, its agents, or employees as employees of any other party or grant any of them the power or authority to act for, bind, or otherwise create or assume any obligation on behalf of any of the other parties for any purpose whatsoever.